puppetlabs/puppet-docs/source/puppet/5.4/nodes_ldap.md

     ldapserver = ldapserver.yourdomain.com
     ldapbase = dc=puppet

 The only other required setting is `ldapbase`, which specifies where to search for LDAP nodes.
-It's a good idea to specify the Hosts tree as your search base (e.g., `ldapbase = ou=Hosts,dc=madstop,dc=com`).
+Specify the Hosts tree as your search base, such as `ldapbase = ou=Hosts,dc=madstop,dc=com`.

 However, you'll probably also want to specify several other settings, including where to find the server, how to authenticate to it, and more.
 The following is a full list of settings related to LDAP nodes; click any of them for descriptions in the configuration reference.